 Principal Risks and Uncertainties

 The Group operates as a provider of hosted managed and cloud computing services.
 Whilst the Board considers this to be a market with considerable growth potential, there is a risk that the Group’s business will not meet current expectations if the sales assumptions are incorrect.
 The market for hosted desktop, cloud computing services and hosted exchange is competitive and, given that the Board believes that the market is fast-growing, it is likely that competition will increase, which could affect the Group’s sales performance.
 Large and well-funded businesses may decide to enter the market and this could affect the Group’s ability to achieve its sales forecasts.
-As the market becomes more competitive and commoditised there is a risk that the Group’s gross profit margin per user may reduce.
-As a mitigation to this risk the Group in 2016 will consolidate to a single brand name and embark on a significantly enhanced marketing plan.
+As the market becomes more competitive and commoditised there is a risk that the Group’s gross profit margin per user may reduce, and there is a risk that customer churn will increase as a result of competition.
+As a mitigation to this risk the Group in 2016 consolidated to a single brand name and embarked on a significantly enhanced marketing plan.
 The aim of the brand consolidation is to maximise the respective strengths of the combined offerings and to help differentiate the full stack of services that the Group can offer.
-Finally the investment into R&D and innovation ensures the Group’s solutions evolve so customers are offered a mix of cloud based services that, when, combined differentiate the solution from the competition thus helping protect overall gross profit margins.
+The directors monitor the rate and causes of churn and implement strategies with the aim to minimising customer churn.
+Finally the investment into R&D and innovation ensures the Group’s solutions evolve so customers are offered a mix of public and private cloud based services that, when, combined differentiate the solution from the competition thus helping protect overall gross profit margins.